dahernan/dahernan.github.com/content/post/2015-10-12-golang-taipei.md

   - "meetup"
 ---

-A couple of weeks ago, taking advance of my trip to Taiwan I had the opportunity to assist and speak at the [Golang Taipe Gathering #15](http://golang.kktix.cc/events/gtg15).
+A week ago, taking advance of my trip to Taiwan I had the opportunity to assist and speak at the [Golang Taipe Gathering #15](http://golang.kktix.cc/events/gtg15).

 ![alt](/images/taipei4.png)